espertus/jacquard-template2/README.md

 * `submission` holds a sample submission (required if you want to run `test_autograder.py` locally)
-* `submissions` (which is not required) holds sample submissions to manually test the grader on Gradescope
+* `submissions` (which is not required) holds sample submissions to manually test the grader locally or on Gradescope
     * `perfect`, a subdirectory with a perfect submission
     * `imperfect`, a subdirectory with an imperfect submission
     * `starter`, a subdirectory with the starter code